richzw/ToolKit/tips/ml.md

         - However, the vocabulary used in the query must also be found in the corpus; otherwise, it risks returning no matching results.
       - Splade
         - SPLADE, in contrast, generates a vector with more non-zero values, resulting in a slower retrieval process.
+        - SPLADE is trained using the Microsoft MSMARCO dataset, where the data is organized into “question: answer lists” using traditional search engine recall methods like BM25,
+          - and then manually annotated to prioritize more relevant answers at the top, totaling hundreds of thousands of such question-answer pairs.
         - this characteristic can potentially yield superior results, as SPLADE has the capability to include semantically similar terms for each input word.
   - [Gemma](https://mp.weixin.qq.com/s/E52nPpWrhnU7wMLpOhVz5Q)
     - [Gemma 模型中文指令微调](https://mp.weixin.qq.com/s/jXymgChgWbfj4k9zr2vqmw)